OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/3_development_time_threats.md

 - Not covered yet in ISO/IEC standards

 #### #SUPPLYCHAINMANAGE
+> Category: development-time information security control
+> Permalink: owaspai.org/goto/supplychainmanage/

-(development-time infosec) Supply chain management: Managing the supply chain to minimize the security risk from externally obtained elements.
+Supply chain management: Managing the supply chain to minimize the security risk from externally obtained elements.
 In regular software engineering these elements are source code or software components (e.g. open source).
 The particularities for AI are:
 1. supplied elements can include data and models,
 2. many of the software components are executed development-time instead of just in production (the runtime of the application),
 3. as explained in the development-time threats, there are new vulnerable assets during AI development: training data and model parameters.